Proposal Writing: The Art of Persuasion

 - How will it advance knowledge in the field?

-- Why are you qualified to carry out the research?
+- Why are you qualified to carry out the research/project?

 - Follow the rules exactly!
 Read the application form carefully and take it seriously.

-- Pay attention to the award program’s mission, objectives, and criteria.
+- Pay attention to the award program’s mission, objectives, and criteria and integrate them with your goals.

 - Write clearly.
 Be highly specific and succinct.
-Make the language usage flawless.
+Make the writing flawless.

 - Avoid vague and abstract sentences, ambiguities, jargon, and technical language.
 Be sure to define any acronyms or abbreviations the first time they are used.